-- 4.4 European standards on sterilization will be more extensive than British standards in specifying not only design, construction, performance and safety requirements of sterilizers, but also that persons responsible for sterilization operate a quality system and that part of that system is validation and routine testing of the process. - 4.5 This edition of SHTM 2010 has been written while most of the new standards are still in the course of development.
-While the guidance given here is designed to conform broadly with draft standards, SHTM 2010 must not be regarded as a substitute for the standards themselves.
+- 4.4 European standards on sterilization are generally more extensive than British standards in specifying not only design, construction, performance and safety requirements of sterilizers, but also that persons responsible for sterilization operate a quality system and that part of that system is validation and routine testing of the process. - 4.5 While the guidance given here is designed to conform broadly with European standards, SHTM 2010 must not be regarded as a substitute for the standards themselves.